satpreetsingh/satpreetsingh.github.io/generator/content/service.md

 ### Who this is for
 * This is primarily directed towards students who are in or about to take on grad-school, or at (relatively early-stage) professionals, and startupers who might benefit from my experience.

-### Who this is not for
+### Who/what this is not for
 * Recruiters wanting to offer me some random coding gig
-* Discussions around fintech, bitcoin and other high-speculation activities
+* Discussions around fintech, bitcoin and other high-speculation (and illegal or borderline so) activities
-* Discussing anything that is illegal or borderline so
 * Discussing politics

 ### How to schedule